 AWC offers opportunities for promising graduate students to gain valuable field experience in conservation research via its Internship Program.

-In 2019, AWC offered a total of 11 internships across its network of sanctuaries.
+We typically offer a total of 11 internships across our network of sanctuaries.
 Each internship is designed to provide an exciting training program.

 The program is designed to introduce conservation biologists to a variety of sanctuaries with a host of different ecosystems, flora and fauna, field techniques, and conservation issues.
 The internships provide a modest living stipend for the duration of the program, plus travel assistance.